Laschadura/SHM/README.md

 ## 📌 Note

 This repository is under active development.
 Expect changes in model structure, training logic, and evaluation over time.
+Also thi README is a draft generated with ChatGPT.
+There are some mistakes.